Last updated on February 20th, 2023 at 12:48 pm

-The most common problem expressed to me by my audiences where I am invited to speak is being able to start any sort of practice that will bring them closer to what it is they want to change about their lives.
+As a part of my big dream to be a motivational speaker a common problem that keeps being expressed to me by my audiences is being able to start any sort of practice that will bring them closer to what they want to change about their lives.

-Whether it is a small daily exercise habit, studying for school, eating healthier, meditating, writing in a journal, learning a new language, or a following through on a commitment to write everyday, they struggle with the “getting started” part the most.
+Whether it is a small daily exercise habit, studying for school, eating healthier, meditating, writing in a journal, learning a new language, or following through on a commitment to do something every day that will help make their big dreams a reality, they struggle with the “getting started” part the most.

-When readers, and people I mentor, are stuck in a place where they can’t see a way out, or they believe that nothing will ever change, or they don’t believe that they indeed have the power within them to change their lives, I look to start with a gratitude practice.
-Starting with gratitude moves a person’s thoughts away from the negative and a place where they feel nothing is working to a place of hope.
+When the women I mentor are stuck in a place where they can’t see a way out, where they believe nothing will ever change, and where they don’t believe they possess the power to change their lives, I make them start a gratitude practice.
+Starting with gratitude moves their thoughts away from focusing on the negative to a place of hope.

 Look in the mirror and see your eyes.
 Thank them for opening up your mind to the world.
 Place your fingers on your eyelids and be grateful.
 As you go about your day thank your eyes for showing you something you haven’t seen before.
 So much of your day goes unnoticed as you rush through it.
 There are smiles from children, the look on a beloved’s face, a colorful scarf, a beautiful cloud in the sky–so much to see that is beautiful.
 Spend this day observing everything your eyes do for you throughout the day.
 See what your eyes are calling you to see.

 Day 2 – Today I am grateful for my ears